jakeryansmith/validate-string-of-emails/README.md

 composer require jakeryansmith/laravel-validate-emails
 ```

-You can validate a string of emails seperated by a comma.
+You can validate a string of emails separated by a comma.

 ```php
 $request['emails'] = 'dwightschrute@dundermifflin.com,jimhalpert@dundermifflin.com';